History

 – Preface to the first proceedings of a Workshop on Revegetation of High-Altitude Disturbed Lands, held in Ft.
 Collins January 31 to February 1, 1974

-The ski areas, Colorado Division of Highways, U.S. Forest Service, and the mining companies were the target audience.
-Organizers of the first workshop put together a program of 13 papers and 4 working group discussions.
+Ski resorts, Colorado Division of Highways, U.S. Forest Service, and mining companies were the target audience.
+Organizers of the first workshop put together a program of 13 papers and four working group discussions.
 According to Larry Brown, the first workshop attendance was estimated at about 100 participants.
-In fact, it was so well-attended (above expectations) that a field trip for summer 1974 was conducted.
-Thereafter, HAR holds workshops every 2 years and a summer field trip each year.
+It was so well-attended (above expectations) that a field trip for summer 1974 was conducted.
+This initial enthusiasm gave rise to the biennial spring conferences and annual summer field tours HAR continues to offer today.